TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   - EfficientNet-B4: Validation loss = $0.1026$
   - ConvNeXt-Base: Validation loss = $0.1079$
   - DenseNet169: Validation loss = $0.1234$
-  - Despite this variation, none of these backbones outperformed ResNet50 (Places365), which remained the strongest CNN-based option.
+  - Despite this variation, none of these backbones outperformed ResNet50 (Places365), which remained the strongest CNN-based option, as shown in the prediction heatmaps in @v1_12_results.
+Further analysis using t-SNE visualizations (@v1_12_tsne) revealed differences in how each backbone encoded the acoustic information, with ResNet50 demonstrating the most (if any) clustering patterns.

+  #figure(
+    caption: [t-sne analysis of the different backbones. \ From left to right: ConvNeXt-Base, DenseNet169, EfficientNet-B4, ResNet50 (Places365)], grid(
+      columns: 4,
+      image("../images/experiments/v1_12/convnext_base_all_preds.png"),
+      image("../images/experiments/v1_12/densenet169_all_preds.png"),
+      image("../images/experiments/v1_12/efficientnet_all_preds.png"),
+      image("../images/experiments/v1_12/resnet50_places365_all_preds.png"),
+    ),
+  )<v1_12_tsne>

   #figure(
     caption: [Prediction vs ground truth heatmap \ From left to right and top to bottom: ConvNeXt-Base, DenseNet169, EfficientNet-B4, ResNet50 (Places365)],